cognitect-labs/aws-api/README.md

 ## Rationale

-AWS APIs are data oriented.
-Not only in the "send data, get data back" sense, but all of the operations and data structures for every service are, themselves, described in data which can be used to generate mechanical transformations from application data to wire data and back.
+AWS APIs are data-oriented in both the "send data, get data back" sense, and the fact that all of the operations and data structures for every service are, themselves, described in data which can be used to generate mechanical transformations from application data to wire data and back.
 This is exactly what we want from a Clojure API.

 Using the AWS Java SDK directly via interop requires knowledge of OO hierarchies of what are basically data classes, and while the